jdhenke/6.006-grader-distro/README.md

 4.  update settings in `driver.py`
 5. `python driver.py > assignments.json`

-Details of the assignment can be found in `assignments.txt`.
+Details of the assignment can be found in `assignments.json`.

 This will create csv files for each grader, named as `<grader_username>.csv` with the following columns.